enasequence/read_docs/retrieval/cram-reference-cache.rst

 =====================================
-How to cache CRAM reference sequences
+How to Cache CRAM Reference Sequences
 =====================================

 The CRAM reference registry provides access to reference sequences used in CRAM files.